MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 [!include [banner](includes/banner.md)]

+This topic provides an overview of the AI simulations feature in Microsoft Dynamics 365 Intelligent Order Management.

 > [!NOTE]
-> The AI Simulations feature is currently in development, with a planned private preview in 2023.
+> The AI simulations feature is currently in development, with a planned private preview in 2023.
 If you are interested in previewing this feature, add your contact information to the [Dynamics 365 IOM Simulations interest form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7PfTHWf5-FKvJrqC3rlH_NUMENXVVdFWlNKWEtDR082NEFVVE5VRjVZTi4u).

 Businesses using order management systems often struggle with visibility into the automated fulfillment decisions of those systems, as well as having some predictability of outcomes over time.
 Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiements to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer sastisfaction, revenue, and costs.

-The new Simulations feature for IOM is a no-code, business user friendly tool that allows you to run experiments on your data, not your customers.
+The new simulations feature for Intelligent Order Management is a no-code, business user-friendly tool that allows you to run experiments on your data, not your customers.
 IOM Simulations uses your own data and repeatedly [samples that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) over and over again based on parameters that you set for a given scenario, and provides estimated results from those scenarios to help you deploy new strategies with more confidence.
 Knowing the expected values of swapping out fulfillment centers or adjusting the allowable distance for deliveries, among other experiments, will help you make data-informed decisions that can dramatially improve your business results.

 > [!NOTE]
-> All screenshots below are from a pre-production version of the feature, and may not demonstrate how the end product will appear.
+> All screenshots in this article are from a preproduction version of the simulation feature, and may not demonstrate how the final product will appear.

-## Accessing IOM Simulations
+## Access simulations

 You will be able access Simulations in the left menu of the IOM application, just like you would access any other features of IOM.
 On the Simulations landing page will be a list of all previous simulations you have run.
 You can open any previous simulation to see settings and results.